 Giddyup and go.

 Advanced riders will enjoy Big Red Stables in Harrodsburg, where both unguided and guided rides are available.
-Prices start at $40 per hour and reservations must be made in advance.
+Prices start at $45 per hour and reservations must be made in advance.
 (502) 863-5701.
 At Whispering Woods, 265 Wright Lane in Georgetown, your riding adventure can include camping and picnicking as well as trail rides and pony rides.
 There are special haunted trails to hike in October.
-Prices start at $30 for the first hour, and. if you won't get too saddle sore, $50 for ninety minutes.
+Prices start at $30 for a fifty minute ride, and. if you won't get too saddle sore, $50 for ninety minutes.
 (502) 570-9663.
 At Deer Run Stables, 2001 River Circle Drive in Richmond, guided one hour trail rides are $30 per person.
 (615) 268-9960.

 Catch fall scenery - and maybe more.